SofieBiosciences/SoftwareStandards/README.md

 9. Select elixys.zip
 10. Confirm upload version
 11. Once completed, restart the control box
-12. Validate your version is running
+12. Validate the new version of Elixys is running